 Prime Mover. – Interactivision.
 1993.

-This is another of those games that i followed while it was in development as there was interviews and stuff in Danish Amiga magazines which covered the game monthly(?).
+This is another of those games that i followed while it was in development as there were interviews and stuff in Danish Amiga magazines which covered the game monthly(?).

 A year later it showed up as Prime Mover and looked the same as before but this time around it was finished and that horrible name had been removed.